This is one of a series of guides to the Elite Dangerous Universe. You can read the others here.

 53 Years later.
 The year is 3303,

-Whilst alien wreckage had been spotted in various locations within Elite Dangerous, it wasn’t until January 5th that an encounter with an ‘live’ alien vessel occurred.
-Whilst it hasn’t yet been definitively confirmed that these new vessels are ‘Thargoids’, their similarity in behaviour, form and function to the old stories cannot be denied.
-Until otherwise refuted we can assume these ships are indeed ‘Thargoids’ of some type.
-Are they the traditional warlike Thargoids, the Oresrians, the Klaxians… or something else?
+Whilst alien wreckage had been spotted in various locations within Elite Dangerous, it wasn’t until January 5th that n encounter with an ‘live’ alien vessel occurred.
+Are these new ships the ‘Thargoids’ of old?
+Their similarity in behaviour, form and function to the old stories cannot be denied, but there are major differences too.
+Perhaps they could be the warlike Thargoids, the Oresrians, the Klaxians… or something else?

-The alien vessel was able to interdict a human vessel directly out of witchspace (hyperspace high wake) and disable it.
+The alien vessels in question were able to interdict a human vessel directly out of witchspace (hyperspace high wake) and disable them.
 The alien vessel directed a beam of energy at the beleaguered human ship which appeared to move it backwards and possibly scan it.
 The alien vessel then departed, employing an unknown form of hyperspace technology, rotating rapidly as it did so.